The Addams Family 2

 The Addams Family 2 (also known as The Addams Family 2: Road Trip) is a 2021 animated supernatural black comedy film based on the characters created by Charles Addams and the sequel to The Addams Family (2019).
-It was directed by Greg Tiernan and Conrad Vernon and co-directed by Laura Brousseau and Kevin Pavlovic, from a screenplay by Dan Hernandez, Benji Samit, Ben Queen, and Susanna Fogel, and a story by Hernandez and Samit.
+It was directed by Greg Tiernan and Conrad Vernon, and written by Dan Hernandez, Benji Samit, Ben Queen, and Susanna Fogel, and a story by Hernandez and Samit.
 The film stars the voices of Oscar Isaac, Charlize Theron, Chloë Grace Moretz, Nick Kroll, Javon Walton, Wallace Shawn, Snoop Dogg, Bette Midler, and Bill Hader.
 It tells the story of the Addams family as they go on a road trip.

 The film was theatrically released in the United States by United Artists Releasing on October 1, 2021, followed by an international release by Universal Pictures on October 8.
 It also became available for online rental on the same day in the United States and Canada.
-The film was not as successful as its predecessor and received generally negative reviews from critics, who criticized the humor and story.
+The film was not as successful as its predecessor and received generally negative reviews from critics.
+The film marks the final animated film to be distributed by United Artists Releasing before being folded into MGM on March 4, 2023, and the final animated film to be theatrically released by United Artists.